ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 The key of a tag can be split into two parts by including a hyphen/minus sign "`-`"; the first part (including the "`-`") can then be used as a namespace.
-The value of a tag can be a hyphen/minus delimited list of multiple values.
+The value of a tag can be one or more items delimited by hyphen/minus signs.

-Out of these tags, applications can build an informative *suffix* at the end with as many tags as required.
+Applications can build an informative timestamp *suffix* using any number of these tags.

 Keys are case-sensitive.
 Values are case-sensitive unless otherwise specified.

-In case a suffix repeats a key or otherwise contains conflicting tags, implementations MUST give precedence to whichever value is positioned first. [^interop1]
+When a suffix contains a repeated key or otherwise conflicting tags, implementations MUST give precedence to whichever value is positioned first. [^interop1]